heiniovason/blacklist/README.rst

 Create an virtualenv by running "virtualenv <title>".

-Change directory to the root of your new virtualenv, and run ".\Script\activate".
+Change directory to the root of your new virtualenv, and run "./Script/activate".

 Copy the downloaded folder to the root directory of the your virtualenv, og change directory to the pasted folder.